outdreamer/build-a-cure-1/docs/specific_problem_analysis/knapsack.md

     - problem:

-      - conflicting attribute sets/pairs that neutralize each other's value
+      - conflicting attribute sets/pairs that neutralize each other's value or weight (gemstones with electric fields)

     - pattern:

       - what pattern of combinations of object values/weights created the most valuable sets in other cases

+      - phase shifts in value

     - cause: